 When you submit your app to the Amazon Appstore, you must include at least three screenshots of your app.
 This guide describes the process of taking screenshots on Fire devices.

 Depending on the model, there are different methods to take screenshots on Kindle Fire tablets.
 For any Kindle Fire tablet, you can take a screenshot from your development computer using Eclipse.
 On Kindle Fire tablets that have physical volume control buttons, you can also use the hardware buttons on the tablet to take a screenshot.

-Fire Tablets and Fire Phone
+Taking Screenshots on Fire Tablets and Fire Phone

 To take screenshots on Fire Phone and Fire tablets (3rd and 4th Gen), you can use the physical buttons on the device.

 Before taking a screenshot, locate the Volume Down button and the Power button.